 Plan description.
 Employees of the BOCES that are also members of the SCHDTF may voluntarily contribute to the Voluntary Investment Program, an Internal Revenue Code Section 401(k) defined contribution plan administered by PERA.
 Title 24, Article 51, Part 14 of the C.R.S., as amended, assigns the authority to establish the Plan provisions to the PERA Board of Trustees.
-PERA issues a publicly available comprehensive annual financial report of the Plan.
+PERA issues a publicly available CAFR which includes additional information on the Voluntary Investment Program.
 That report can be obtained at www.copera.org/investments/pera-financial-reports.

 Funding policy.
 The Voluntary Investment Program is funded by voluntary member contributions up to the maximum limits set by the Internal Revenue Service, as established under Title 24, Article 51, Section 1402 of the C.R.S., as amended.
 The BOCES does not offer matching contributions to its employees.
 Employees are immediately vested in their own contributions and investment earnings.
-For the year, program members contributed \$54,176 for the Voluntary Investment Program.
+For the year ended, program members contributed \$43,719 for the Voluntary Investment Program.